Close Icon

 Aside from the ongoing costs of insurance and bills, there are also the day-to-day costs of running a holiday let.
 Some of these include:

 After every changeover of guests, your holiday let will need to be thoroughly cleaned and the linen washed.
-When you come on board with Lakelovers and opt in to our fully managed service, we can organise this for you.
-Our price competitive cleaning costs range from £75 for a one bedroom property, to £245 or more for larger properties with 6+ bedrooms.
+When you come on board with Lakelovers, owners have the choice to opt in to our fully managed service.
+Our competitive cleaning costs range from £75 for a one bedroom property, to £245 or more for larger properties with 6+ bedrooms.

 From time to time, your holiday let will require some maintenance.
 For example, tidying up the garden area, re-painting the walls, or a deep clean of the carpets.
 There may also be cases where something goes wrong, such as a burst pipe or leaking roof.
 The cost of this type of maintenance work may seem large at the time (depending on the scale of the problem), but these cases should be few & far between.
-Contact the team for more details of our list of holiday let management services.
+Contact the team for more details of our list of holiday let management services or local tradesmen for specialised services.

-Lakelovers always ask for guest feedback, and the majority always mention their Welcome Hamper.
-Guests appreciate arriving at their holiday cottage to a small welcome pack of tea, coffee and biscuits.
-Although it’s not essential, we do highly recommend providing a welcome pack big or small to your guests to enhance their experience.
-We also can provide a kitchen pack for guests too.
-If you opt in to our fully managed service we can help with will organise these on your behalf.
+Lakelovers ask every guest for their feedback, and the majority mention the Welcome Hamper.
+Guests love arriving at their holiday cottage to find a small welcome pack of tea, coffee, and biscuits.
+While not essential, we highly recommend providing a welcome pack—big or small—to enhance your guests’ experience.
+We can also supply a kitchen pack (sponge, cloth, dishwasher tablets etc) for guests.
+If you opt into our fully managed service, we’ll organise these on your behalf.
 Call our local team on 015394 88855 to find out more about the costs involved.

 When you let your holiday home through Lakelovers there will be a few charges to consider.
 We understand that the overall costs of running a holiday let can be daunting to begin with.
 For this reason, we like to keep our costs simple to make sure you get great value for money along with excellent service!

-Lakelovers offer very competitive commission rates, which can be tailored to suit your personal circumstances.
+Lakelovers offer very competitive commission rates inclusive of VAT, which can be tailored to suit your personal circumstances.
+The cost also covers all marketing, booking management and administration, plus owners have their own dedicated Account Manager too.
 Please contact the local team in Windermere or Keswick for more in-depth information.

 As we are part of the Sykes Cottages family we have a multi-million pound marketing budget so we can promote your property to the highest level, getting it in front of the right people & securing you bookings.
 We work with over 700 partner websites, plus we can feature properties on both Lakelovers and Sykes Cottages websites.
 This level of marketing would cost into the thousands of pounds if it was arranged individually, meaning you get extremely good value for money when you let with us!